rnmp/rnmp/src/content/blog/2025/how_i_think_with_ai.md

 ---
-title: How I Think with AI
+title: What Would My AI Say?
 date: 2025-08-11
 ---